 This entity is a real estate investment corporation that has invested in the Vestcor Real Estate Fund Limited Partnership (VREFLP).
 VREFLP invests directly in private domestic real estate investments.
-Its benchmark is a 4% real rate of return.
+Its benchmark is the MSCI/REALPAC Canada Quarterly Property Fund Index (Levered), Net Total Return.